 Press release from City of Gainesville

-To help ensure public health and safety, neighbors are asked to practice social distancing at the event.
+To help ensure public health and safety, neighbors are asked to wear facial coverings and practice social distancing at the event.